 Kit grinned uncontrollably.
 “I did not.”

 “Got it.
-I will, I…” Kit stumbled their words as they looked pass Charlie.
+I will, I…” Kit stumbled over their words as they looked past Charlie.
 “There.”
-They said pointing with the torch.
+They said, pointing with the torch.

 “Scared.”
 The child said.

 “What are you scared of?”
 Kit asked.